Engineering Arbitrary Hamiltonians in Phase Space: N c FT technique

 \section{N\lowercase{c}FT technique}

-As a preliminary step towards deriving a suitable driving potential $V(x,t)$, we introduce a useful decomposition of the target Hamiltonian $H^{(T)}_F(\hat{x},\hat{p})$ in the form of a \emph{noncommutative Fourier transformation} (NcFT).
+As a preliminary step towards deriving a suitable driving potential $V(x,t)$, we introduce a useful decomposition of the target Hamiltonian $\hat{H}^{(T)}_F$ in the form of a \emph{noncommutative Fourier transformation} (NcFT).
 This can be viewed as a variant of quantum distribution theory \cite{scully1997quantum}.
-We wish to decompose the target Hamiltonian $H^{(T)}_F(\hat{x},\hat{p})$ as a sum of plane-wave operators \bea H^{(T)}_F(\hat{x},\hat{p}) = \frac{\beta}{2\pi}\iint dk_x dk_pf_T(k_x,k_p)e^{i(k_x\hat{x}+k_p\hat{p})}. \eea It can be shown that the Fourier coefficients $f_T(k_x,k_p)$ are given by the inverse transformation [see the Appendix~A] \bea f_T(k_x,k_p)=\frac{e^{\frac{\lambda}{4}(k^2_x+k^2_p)}}{2\pi\beta}\iint dxdp H^{(T)}_Q(x,p) e^{-i(k_xx+k_pp)},\ \eea where the phase-space function $H^{(T)}_Q(x,p)$ is the equivalent of the Husimi Q-function, here, for an Hamiltonian instead of the density operator.
-We remind that the $Q$-function of an operator evaluated at a phase space point $(x,p)$ is simply its expectation value $H^{(T)}_Q(x,p)=\langle \alpha|\hat{H}^{(T)}_F|\alpha\rangle$ for the corresponding coherent state $\hat{a}|\alpha\rangle=(x+ip)|\alpha\rangle/\sqrt{2\lambda}$.
+We wish to decompose the target Hamiltonian $\hat{H}^{(T)}_F$ as a sum of plane-wave operators \bea \hat{H}^{(T)}_F = \frac{\beta}{2\pi}\iint dk_x dk_pf_T(k_x,k_p)e^{i(k_x\hat{x}+k_p\hat{p})}. \eea It can be shown that the Fourier coefficients $f_T(k_x,k_p)$ are given by the inverse transformation [see App.~\ref{app-I}] \bea f_T(k_x,k_p)=\frac{e^{\frac{\lambda}{4}(k^2_x+k^2_p)}}{2\pi\beta}\iint dxdp H^{(T)}_Q(x,p) e^{-i(k_xx+k_pp)},\ \eea where the phase-space function $H^{(T)}_Q(x,p)$ is the equivalent of the Husimi Q-function, here, for a Hamiltonian instead of the density operator.
+We remind that the $Q$-function of an operator evaluated at a phase space point $(x,p)$ is simply its expectation value in the corresponding coherent state, $H^{(T)}_Q(x,p)=\langle \alpha|\hat{H}^{(T)}_F|\alpha\rangle$ with $\hat{a}|\alpha\rangle=\alpha|\alpha\rangle$ and $\alpha=(x+ip)/\sqrt{2\lambda}$.
 The latter mean value can be calculated by normal ordering the target Hamiltonian $\hat{H}^{(T)}_F(\hat{a}^\dagger,\hat{a})$.
-We point out three important features of the Hamiltonian $Q$-function: (i) For fixed $\lambda$, the mapping between Floquet Hamiltonians and $Q$-functions is one to one; (ii) The Hamiltonian $Q$-function has the same phase-space symmetries as the corresponding Floquet Hamiltonian, and (iii) $\lim_{\lambda\to 0} H^{(T)}_Q(x,p)=H^{(T)}_F(x,p)$.
-For more details see the Appendix~B and Appendix~H.
+We point out three important features of the Hamiltonian $Q$-function: (i) For fixed $\lambda$, the mapping between Floquet Hamiltonians and $Q$-functions is one-to-one; (ii) The Hamiltonian $Q$-function has the same phase-space symmetries as the corresponding Floquet Hamiltonian, and (iii) a well-defined classical limit $H^{(T)}_F(x,p)\equiv\lim_{\lambda\to 0} H^{(T)}_Q(x,p)$ [see App.~\ref{app-II} and App.~\ref{app-IX}].